zmcartor/homestead-guide/source/mining.rst

     > miner.stop()
     true

 Note that mining for real expanse only makes sense if you are in sync with the network (since you mine on top of the consensus block).
-Therefore the eth blockchain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with ``miner.stop()``.
+Therefore the exp blockchain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with ``miner.stop()``.

 In order to earn expanse you must have your **etherbase** (or **coinbase**) address set.
 This etherbase defaults to your primary account.
 If you don't have an etherbase address, then ``gexp --mine`` will not start up.